sarrwin/UMCONNECT/README.md

-This repository contains the **AUMConnect: Final Year Project Supervision System**, a web application developed to streamline the supervision process for final-year projects.
+This repository contains the **UMConnect: Final Year Project Supervision System**, a web application developed to streamline the supervision process for final-year projects.
 The system integrates features such as appointment scheduling, progress tracking, logbook management, and communication tools to enhance collaboration between students, supervisors, and coordinators.

 ---